AML Compliance Program: Step-By-Step Guide in 2023

 If a customer submits a fake document, engages in unusually large transactions, or tries to open a bank account with insufficient customer information, organizations need to take the necessary steps to report these red flags.

-In-depth risk assessment flow
+Infographic on in-depth risk assessment flow

 For instance, if a customer is trying to create a new account from a high-risk country or a blacklisted IP